 On a slightly more serious note…

-Before you go out, make sure you have a plan, someone KNOWS WHERE YOU ARE GOING, you have a map, compass, charged mobile phone and enough food and clothes to keep you warm if you have to stop for a long period of time.
-I’ve added a few links below to help you stay safe in the hills, and please remember IT IS YOUR RESPONSIBILITY TO YOURSELF TO STAY WITHIN YOUR LIMITS.
+Before you go out, make sure you have a plan, someone KNOWS WHERE AND WHEN YOU ARE GOING, you have a map, compass, charged mobile phone and enough food and clothes to keep you warm if you have to stop for a long period of time.
+There are a few links below to help you stay safe in the hills, and please remember IT IS YOUR RESPONSIBILITY TO STAY WITHIN YOUR LIMITS.

 There are also Student Skills courses and winter skills courses run every year by Glenmore lodge that we send people to, as well as many safety talks run by Heather Morning and other highly qualified people.

-Climbing: obviously, as soon as you add ropes to the equation, the consequences of letting go or falling off are probably much higher.
-Make sure you have the skills to do what you plan to do and don’t be stupid.
+When it comes to climbing it is obvious that there is risk involved, and as soon as you add ropes to the equation, the consequences of letting go or falling off are probably much higher.
+Make sure you have the skills to do what you plan to do and most simply, don’t be stupid.

 Weather